Maastricht Research Based Learning

-MaRBLe is based on the concept of research-based learning.
-Selected students are offered the opportunity to learn about conducting research and to acquire new substantive knowledge by doing research, as opposed to taking traditional classes.
-In other words, MaRBLe has a hands-on approach: while participating in a MaRBLe project, you will learn about the research process, research methodology and the dissemination of research results, as well as obtain in-depth substantive knowledge.
+The MaRBLe programme offers selected students the possibility to participate in research-based learning.
+The aim is to have you learn about conducting research and acquire new substantive knowledge by actually doing research.
+In other words, MaRBLe projects have a hands-on approach: while participating in a MaRBLe project, you will learn about the research process, research methodology and the dissemination of results, as well as obtain in-depth substantive knowledge in a (new) field of law.
 MaRBLe is offered in the form of projects that focus on a theme or method that is not generally addressed in the regular curriculum, that is current and topical and/or multidisciplinary.
 By participating in a MaRBLe project, you are involved in a core task of the university: research.

 Who can participate?

-Participation in MaRBLe is open for students in the third year of their bachelor studies who meet one of the following requirements:
+Participation in MaRBLe is open for students in the third year of their bachelor studies who meet one of the following criteria:

-- participate in the Maastricht University Law College (UMLC)
+I) participate in the Maastricht University Law College (UMLC);

-- belong to the top 25% of their cohort (in general, this means they must have a GPA of approximately 7,5) or
+II) belong to the top 25% of their cohort (in general, this means they must have a GPA of

-- who demonstrate exceptional drive and commitment to participate in research based learning
+III) who demonstrate exceptional drive and commitment to participate in research based

 To be admitted to the MaRBLe programme, you need to submit an application in accordance with the instructions below.